 The Orono Crown Lands occupy 633 acres of the former Ontario Tree Nursery.
 Fifteen km of well marked and maintained nature trails meander through a varied habitat of mature evergreen and deciduous hardwood forests.
 Many trails are easy walking, with benches and a large picnic area west of the Ochonski Rd. entrance.
 Wilmot Creek, one of Ontario’s best cold-water creeks, runs through the property.
 A spawning run of rainbow trout occurs in mid-April with a salmon run in late August.

 Activities include walking, hiking, bicycling, fishing, dog walking, as well as cross country skiing and snowshoeing in the winter.

 There are no admission or parking fees and free trail maps are available.
 Please consider submitting a membership form or donating through the donation stations at our parking lots.

-This April the Orono Crown Lands Trust was not able to hold our Annual General Meeting due to restrictions on social gatherings during the Covid-19 pandemic.
+In April 2021 the Orono Crown Lands Trust was not able to hold our Annual General Meeting due to restrictions on social gatherings during the Covid-19 pandemic.
 To see our latest highlights please click here.